diyscif/diyscif/scif-thesis.md

 Electromagnetic shielding is achieved through a 2 mm stainless steel layer functioning as an electrodynamic shield.
-The stainless steel plate is mounted continously ontop the drywalls interior surface and inside the floor and ceiling superstructures.
+The stainless steel plate is mounted continuously on top the drywall's interior surface and inside the floor and ceiling superstructures.
 Stainless steel has good electrical conductivity and high corrosion resistance.
-It has therefore become the preferred material for electrodynamic shields, and is also used in this SCIF container.
+It has therefore become the prefered material for electrodynamic shields, and is also used in this SCIF container.
 At 100 kHz, the lowest usable radio frequency, and 1 m wall clearance this shell provides electromagnetic shielding of 100 dB.
 Connections between stainless steel plates